 Exhibit at The Field Museum - The Greeks Agamemnon to Alexander the Great

-About 7 month(s) ago by Fairfield Inn & Suites Chicago Downtown/Magnificent Mile
+About 2 year(s) ago by Fairfield Inn & Suites Chicago Downtown/Magnificent Mile

 5,000 years of Ancient Greek history comes to life this spring with a special exhibition at Chicago’s Field Museum.
 The Greeks – Agamemnon to Alexander the Great showcases over 500 different remarkable artifacts, artworks and priceless treasures, telling the story of ancient Greece through a variety of exhibits and displays.
 See stunning Cycladic figurines, marble reliefs, painted ceramics, and lifelike sculptures on display.
 View the highlight of the exhibit – a gold funerary mask rumored to be that of Agamemnon, a legendary Trojan War hero and king of Mycenae.
 Uncover epic tales recounting the adventures of ancient Greek heroes and mythological creatures.
 Learn about Mycenean rulers, warriors and princesses.
 Discover the classical champions and athletes of Sparta and Athens and discover how Greek culture shaped a unique society that continues to influence modern Western democracy, art, science, sports, and medicine.